yaqwsx/CppLink/README.md

 the basics from data-flow programming and presents them in the simplest form available.

-CppLink contains two parts -- C++ data-flow programming library with predefined modules for data transformation and CppLink translator which translates netlist files into C++ code that simulates the system described by the netlist file.
+CppLink contains two parts - C++ data-flow programming library with predefined modules for data transformation and CppLink translator which translates netlist files into C++ code that simulates the system described by the netlist file.

-# How to use
+# How to use it

 There are two ways to use CppLink.
 Either you can use the data-flow C++ library directly and write a C++ code using it, or you can describe your system's netlist